keigo1110/scrapbox-cosense-mcp/README.md

   - Update existing page content
     - Input: Page title and new content in markdown format
     - Output: URL that can be opened in a browser with pre-filled content for editing
+- `get_backlinks`
+  - Get pages that link to a specific page
+    - Input: Page title
+    - Output: List of pages containing links to the specified page
+- `search_by_tags`
+  - Search pages by tags ([tag] or #tag format)
+    - Input: Array of tag names
+    - Output: List of pages containing all specified tags (AND search)
+- `search_with_date_filter`
+  - Search pages with date filtering
+    - Input: Date range (from/to) and search type (created/updated)
+    - Output: List of pages created or updated within the date range
+- `search_with_regex`
+  - Search pages using regular expressions
+    - Input: Regex pattern and optional flags
+    - Output: List of pages with matching content in title or body

 ### Development